Koshub/FFmpeg/README.md

 Coding examples are available in the **doc/examples** directory.

+## RTP extension header handling

+This repository is forked to make an ability to extract [RTP extension header](https://tools.ietf.org/html/rfc3550#section-5.3.1) data into `AVPacket`.
+Unfortunately it is only compatible with 2.4.2 tag.
+You can find complete version in [release-2.4.2 brunch](https://github.com/Koshub/FFmpeg/tree/release-2.4.2).
+Changes are made as a single [commit](https://github.com/Koshub/FFmpeg/commit/c7eeb33420ca6e5d3bd512f504cc90855c689438)

 ## License

 FFmpeg codebase is mainly LGPL-licensed with optional components licensed under